JUSTICE LEAGUE OF AMERICA

 Justice League of America, shortened to simply Justice League in later years, is one of DC Comics flagship titles.
-The Justice League first appeared in 1960, gaining their own comic-book Justice League of America in 1961.
+The Justice League first appeared in 1960, gaining their own comic-book Justice League of America later that year.
 The idea was to bring together all the resident superheroes that were under DCs roof.
 This hit off in a big way and inspired numerous other superhero teams, including the Legion of Superheroes, Teen Titans and Marvels Fantastic Four, X-Men and The Avengers.
 The complement of the Justice League has changed about over the years with many characters leaving, joining or being killed off, but the title remains one of DCs most popular.
-In the 00s, there has been the persistently announced idea of a live-action Justice League feature film, which finally came about with the introductory Batman V Superman: Dawn of Justice (2016) with the League due to make its first full appearance in Justice League (2017).

 The Justice League of America pilot was made not long after the hit of tvs Lois and Clark: The New Adventures of Superman (1993-7), which enjoyed success by construing the basics of the Superman comic-book into an awkward relationship comedy that had Superman vying between being a superhero on one hand up against the difficulties of maintaining a secret identity as Clark Kent and his attraction to Lois Lane on the other.
 In fact, Justice League of America gives the appearance of network executives having gone away and ordered scriptwriters to create something in a similar vein to Lois and Clark.